tscelsi/paymentsAPI/README.md

-*Welcome to PaymentsAPI!*, a simple API that allows users to make and schedule payments as well as view their balance implemented using Node.js and the Express framework.
+*Welcome to PaymentsAPI!*, a simple API that allows users to make and schedule payments as well as view their balance.
+It has been implemented using Node.js and the Express framework.
 The skeleton for this project was generated using [express-generator-typescript](https://www.npmjs.com/package/express-generator-typescript).

 - [Installation](#installation)
 - [Running the API](#running-the-api)